London’s best swimming pools, public baths and lidos

 This 1960s Grade-II listed building in Crystal Palace Park and its surrounding pitches and courts have facilities for a huge number of sports, including athletics, climbing and beach volleyball.
 There are four indoor pools: a 50m racing pool equipped with a Swiss timing system and a scoreboard; a teaching pool; a training pool; and a diving pool with four springboards and three platforms.
 The racing pool can also be used for water polo and synchronised swimming.

 There’s a wave machine!
 And air jets, water cannons and rolling rapids!
 That’s in the leisure pool, but there’s also a main pool, for those who don’t want to be whooshed around, and an outdoor lido (unheated) with a good-sized grassy terrace where you can sunbathe on hot days.
-Opening times are weather-dependent – you won’t get an alfresco swim if it’s less than 20 degrees outside.
+Sadly it's temporarily closed until later this summer, check their website here for a relaunch date.

 This handsome rooftop swimming pool might be on the shortish side at 20 metres but its uplifting, light-filled surroundings more than make up for it.
 The pool offers fitness sessions and swimming classes, and elsewhere in the centre are a high-tech gym, outdoor courts for tennis and netball and areas to practise a good range of martial arts, including karate, tae kwon do and judo.

 If you fancy a freshwater frolic in London, one of the three Hampstead Ponds should be your go-to destination.
-The Men’s and Ladies’ Ponds are open all year round but to use the Mixed Pond in the winter season you must join the Hampstead Heath Winter Swimming Club.
+The Men’s and Ladies’ Ponds are open all year round and the mixed bathing pond is open from May to September.
 The water is chilly, even in the summer, but the experience of wild swimming in the city is unbeatable.

 This south-facing, 36-metre open-air pool, with grassy areas for sunbathing, is open and heated to a balmy 28 degrees all year round.
 Built in 1922, it was saved from closure in the 1980s by a group of local residents, who continue to take part in fundraising activities and more practical tasks including gardening and other maintenance.
 The pool hosts swimming lessons, water polo and a triathlon club and there’s a poolside gym and fitness studio.